 Do you live far from Dublin and need to apply for U.S. citizenship for your children or renew a U.S. passport?
-You may wish to book an appointment for a location closer to you – please visit our Consular Outreach Nationwide web page for further information – we will be in Limerick city on 7 & 8 November 2018!
+You may wish to book an appointment for a location closer to you – please visit our Consular Outreach Nationwide web page for further information – 2019 outreach schedule to be announced in January 2019.

 If you reside in Northern Ireland, please refer to the U.S. Consulate General in Belfast for further information.

 Travel to and from the United States: According to Section 215 of the U.S Immigration and Nationality Act (8 U.S.C.
 1185) it is illegal for a U.S. citizen to enter or leave the United States on anything other than a U.S. passport.
 This applies to dual citizens as well, meaning that persons holding e.g. both Irish and U.S. citizenship MUST enter and leave the United States on a valid U.S. passport; they may NOT enter/leave the United States on an Irish/foreign passport.
 This applies to children as well as adults.